sous-chefs/php/README.md

 ## Usage

 Simply include the `php` recipe where ever you would like php installed.
-To install from source override the `node['php']['install_method']` attribute with in a role or wrapper cookbook:
+To install from source override the `node['php']['install_method']` attribute within a role or wrapper cookbook:

 ### Role example